omnilaboratory/obd/docs/bug-bounty-program.md

 ## Scope

+Do code review for logical and security mistake in our testnet: obd is a new lightning network that was written from scratch by the community.
 With the launch of the bug bounty program we put the following components in scope:

  * `OBD Core`: [the obd code base](https://github.com/omnilaboratory/obd).
 	* channle operation